Adult and community education staff

 Employment agreements

-• the Adult and Community Education (ACE) Staff in Schools’ Collective Agreement, or
+• the Community Education Collective Agreement (CECA), or

-• an individual employment agreement (IEA), with similar terms and conditions as the collective agreement
+• an individual employment agreement, with similar terms and conditions as the collective agreement

-Note that there are 2 IEAs: one applies to teaching coordinators and the other to all other ACE roles.
+There are 2 individual employment agreements: one applies to teaching coordinators and the other to all other community education roles.

 You're covered by the collective agreement if: